DamengRandom/tipify/ts-basics.md

 // Another big topic of Interface:
-// We can specifiy the object as type in typescript -> Interface !!!!!!
+// We can specify the object as type in TypeScript -> Interface !!!!!!
 // Use case:
 function fullName(person: {firstName: string, lastName: string}) {
   return `${person.firstName}, ${person.lastName}`;